Vonvikken/svg-maps/README.md

 _Note_: if you don't see the tooltips and the highlighted boundaries, try to right click on the image and select _Show image_.

+You can perform some further visual improvements on the generated maps.
+See the related [wiki page](https://github.com/Vonvikken/svg-maps/wiki/Visual-enhancements) for details.

 ## Prerequisites
 This script uses [Mapshaper](https://github.com/mbloch/mapshaper) and [osmtogeojson](https://github.com/tyrasd/osmtogeojson) to perform all the magics on the map data.
 If they are not installed nothing will work.
 And, of course, you need Ruby too!
 I used version 2.7, but it should work at least with 2.3.